Payum/PayumModule/README.md

 ## Like it?
 Spread the world!

 Star payum module on [github](https://github.com/Payum/PayumModule) or [packagist](https://packagist.org/packages/payum/payum-module).
-You may also drop a message on Twitter.

 ## License